sweattep/modern_quotes/README.md

 >I've always been a gamer

+>If it's a passion, you won't need to tell them to go to practice, pick up the instrument, or show up to class.
+They'll want to show up naturally and immerse themselves in it.
+>
 >Human nature does not change

 >It left us free, but it also left us homeless, penniless, ignorant, nameless and friendless.